labstreaminglayer/lslEmulator/README.md

 # An LSL emulator that just works

 This emulator creates a stream of random data.
+It is useful for LSL testing or debugging purposes.
 Install on Windows os OSx.
 Then type

 ```
 python emulatorRunner.py